mcfrith/tandem-genotypes/README.md

     chr1    6370457 6370506 TAT
     chr1    6708960 6709001 TC

-You can supply genes with: refGene.txt, refFlat.txt.
+You can supply genes in these formats: refGene.txt, refFlat.txt, BED.

 The output looks like this: